Alishoghian/ngx-perfect-popup/README.md

       maxWidth: 600,
       minHeight: 200,
       minwidth: 250,
-      // height: 287,
+      height: 287,
-      // width: 333,
+      width: 333,
+      dir:"ltr",
-      type: "BaseType2", // you can set type for popup
+      type: "popupForm_1", // you can set type for popup
       data: { //pass data into your injetion component
         temp: "generat data for popup2"
       }
     }
-    this.pop.open(TestPopupComponent, config)
+    this.popup.open(TestPopupComponent, config)
 }

 ```